 Picture sharing platforms

-Chinese tourists like to share the pictures, and show off about how beautiful and wonderful their journey was.
+Chinese tourists like to share pictures and show off how beautiful and wonderful their journey was.

 Instagram & Meipai